 Books are shelved by call number in the General Stacks (main floor and upstairs) using the Library of Congress (LC) system.
 For example:

 - LC call number: QA 276 S483 2009

 All bound periodicals and journals are shelved in Math Storage.
 Current issues of journals still received in paper are shelved on the display shelves upstairs.
 However, most journals are available online--both older volumes and current issues.
 See our list of math and stat ejournals.

 Instructors place course-related material on reserve to facilitate multiple student access.
 Reserve materials for lower division math and stat classes will be found in the Odegaard Undergraduate Library.
-Find current course materials by course or professor in the UW-only catalog.

 Reserves for upper division and graduate math & stat classes will be found by call number on our Math Reserves shelves near the stairs on our main floor.
 Course textbooks can be checked out for 4 hours or overnight at 3.5 hours before closing time.
 Supplementary course reserve materials generally check out for 24 hours.